ebourg/jsign/README.md

 =======

 Version 1.4 (in development)
+* The signature algorithm can now be specified independently of the digest algorithm (contributed by Markus Kilås)
 * Upgraded BouncyCastle to 1.54 (contributed by Markus Kilås)
+* Fixed the Accept header for RFC 3161 requests (contributed by Markus Kilås)

 Version 1.3, 2016-08-04
 * The command line tool now supports HTTP proxies (contributed by Michael Szediwy)